SungJooK/SungJooK.github.io/_pages/about.md

   * Present at ISMS Marketing Science (2023)

 * Does the ''Going Solo'' Relationship Trend has an Effect on the Real Estate Market?
-  * with Ralph Siebert, and Zaiyan Wei
+  * with Ralph Siebert and Zaiyan Wei
   * Presented at POMS Annual Conference (2022)

 * Racial Health Inequality: Does Robot-Assisted Surgery Play A Role?